Loading...

 What are CAT and XAT?

-The two most important management entrance exams in the nation for admission to the best MBA schools, such as the Indian Institutes of Management (IIMs), the Indian Institute of Technology for their MBA programmes, XLRI and many more are the Common Admission Test (CAT) and the Xavier Aptitude Test (XAT).
-As a result, when a management candidate starts preparing for an MBA, they often question whether the CAT or the XAT is more crucial.
-The most frequently asked questions concern the degree of difficulty, the parallels and discrepancies in their syllabus and whether or not they should study independently for the two tests.
+CAT and XAT are the two most important management entrance exams in the nation for admission to the best MBA schools.
+As a result, when management aspirants start preparing for an MBA, they often question whether the CAT or the XAT is more beneficial.
+The most frequently asked questions concern the degree of difficulty, the parallels and differences in their syllabus and whether or not they should study independently for the two tests.
 Which colleges accept CAT or XAT scores is another important question.
+This article answers all these questions:

 Main features of CAT and XAT: